Build Command

 /cc-deck.build --target ssh

-Both targets draw from the same shared manifest sections.
-The container backend generates a Containerfile while the SSH backend generates Ansible playbooks, but both install the same set of tools and configuration.
+All targets draw from the same shared manifest sections.
+Each backend generates its own artifacts (Containerfile, Ansible playbooks, or Containerfile with policy), but all install the same set of tools and configuration.

 Detecting Manifest Drift